isabelatelles/mc906_collab/p2/README.md

 Execution:
     python3 genetic_algorithm.py

-It runs the algorithm based on the internal variables "n_children" and "n_gift_type".
+It runs the algorithm based on the internal variables "population_size", "max_generation" and "mutation_rate", besides "n_children" and "n_gift_type".
 To change the dataset, these variables must be modified at the base code.
 Also, the dataset needs to exist and be at dataset/ folder.

 ### fitness_function.py
 It holds a class that calculates the fitness function of the problem.